 Hormone therapy (also called androgen deprivation therapy or ADT) is part of the standard of care for advanced metastatic prostate cancer.
 Testosterone fuels the growth of prostate cancer, so blocking or diminishing the production of testosterone can slow the growth of the cancerous cells.
-There are several different types of hormone therapy for prostate cancer:
+It is important to note that hormone therapy is now often combined with other therapies for treating metastatic prostate cancer, such as androgen receptor signaling inhibitors and/or docetaxel chemotherapy.
+Learn more about these combination treatments in this webinar.

 LHRH Agonist: LHRH, or luteinizing-hormone releasing hormone, is a hormone released by the body that initiates the production of testosterone (GnRH, or gonadotropin-releasing hormone).
 Blocking the release of LHRH through the use of agonists (substances that initiate a response) is one of the most common hormone therapies used in men with prostate cancer.
 Drugs in this class, including leuprolide (Eligard®, Lupron Depot®, and Viadur®), goserelin (Zoladex®), and triptorelin (Trelstar®), are given as regular shots: once a month, once every 3, 4, or 6 months, or once per year, depending on the drug and prescribed dosage.
 LHRH agonists cause a “testosterone flare” reaction, which is an initial transient rise in testosterone that happens over the first week or two after first treatment.
 This can result in a variety of symptoms, ranging from bone pain to urinary frequency or difficulty.
 Fortunately, this can be prevented by prescribing an anti-androgen, a drug that blocks the testosterone’s effects.